pendle-finance/documentation/docs/ProtocolMechanics/PendleMarketAPYCalculation.md

 ## **SwapFeeApy & voterApr**
-Define:

-- `explicitSwapFee` is total explicit swap fee (in terms of SY) gotten from the last `durations` days
-- `implicitSwapFee` is total implicit swap fee (in terms of SY) gotten from the last `duration` days

 ### SwapFeeApy
 $\text{swapFeeApy}$ is the APY that LP holders will get from the swap fees of the pool.